drug-design/course/docs/chapters/protein-structure.md

 #### Occurrence of Helices in Proteins
 *[nce]: New Chemical Entity: a compound not previously described.

-The &alpha;-helix is found in many proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/occurrence-helices-proteins-935b2fc1'><i class='fa fa-play' aria-hidden='true'></i></button>The &alpha;-helix is found in many proteins.
 The 3<sub>10</sub>-helix structure is much less widespread and may be found at the beginning or at the end of an &alpha;-helix (in a stretch of up to 4 residues).
 The &pi;-helix appears to be extremely rare and is considered to be unstable.

 ![](https://media.drugdesign.org/course/protein-structure/8_3_2_0_1.png){: loading=lazy }
 ### The &beta;-Sheet
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The &beta;-pleated sheet or simply "&beta;-sheet" is another major structural element in proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/beta-sheet-c7afbd43'><i class='fa fa-play' aria-hidden='true'></i></button>The &beta;-pleated sheet or simply "&beta;-sheet" is another major structural element in proteins.
 As in the &alpha;-helix, the structural elements of the &beta;-sheet are held together by hydrogen bonds between N-H and C=O groups of peptide units.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer